n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

 2. Use the [Move Binary Data node](/integrations/core-nodes/n8n-nodes-base.moveBinaryData/) to transform the incoming data from JSON to binary format.
 Note that you need to convert all data.
 3. Use the [Write Binary File node](/integrations/core-nodes/n8n-nodes-base.writeBinaryFile/) to create and store files with the orders information.
 In the File Name field, use an expression to include the oder id in the file name, like this: `report_orderID{oder_id}.json` (you need to replace the `{order id}` with the reference the Move Binary Data node).
 4. Use the [Gmail node](/integrations/nodes/n8n-nodes-base.gmail/) (or another email node) to send the files via email to an address you have access to.
 Note that you need to add an attachment with the data property.
+5. Use the [Discord node](/integrations/nodes/n8n-nodes-base.discord/) to send a message in the n8n Discord channel `#course-level-two`.
+In the node, configure the following parameters:
+    * Webhook URL: The webhook URL you received in the email when you signed up for this course.
-5. Use the [Discord node](/integrations/nodes/n8n-nodes-base.discord/) to send a message in the n8n Discord channel `#course-level-two` with the Text: "I sent the file via email with the label ID `{label ID}` and wrote the binary file `{file name}`.
-My ID: " followed by your ID.
-Note that you need to replace the text in curly braces `{}` with expressions that reference the data from the nodes.
+    * Text: "I sent the file via email with the label ID `{label ID}` and wrote the binary file `{file name}`.
+My ID: " followed by your ID. <br/> Note that you need to replace the text in curly braces `{}` with expressions that reference the data from the nodes.

 !!! question "Quiz questions"